Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Introduction

 Based on \cite{mattila2017survey}, an appropriate way of evaluating and comparing the proposed methods in the field of HHMs is using the following performance index \cite{zhu2005adaptive}:

 with $|\boldsymbol{e}|_{max}$ and $|\Dot{\boldsymbol{x}}_{max}|$ denoting the absolute value of the maximum tracking error and velocity, respectively.
 A smaller value of $\rho$ demonstrates a better performance for the controller.
 The $\rho$ value for the controllers in \cite{bech2013experimental}, \cite{bu2001desired}, \cite{zhu2005adaptive},\cite{koivumaki2013automation}, \cite{kim2019discrete}, and \cite{koivumaki2019energy} are 0.0044, 0.005, 0.005, 0.0039, 0.058, and 0.003, respectively.
 Thus, such a comparison demonstrates that the VDC approach has shown significant performance in comparison to DCARC, SMC, TSMC, and backstepping.
+Consequently, the VDC scheme has been employed as the baseline controller in the current study.